DreFlo/sdle-pub-sub/doc/report.md

 to treat incoming requests.
 The main class _ConcreteClient_ allows a user to get or put messages and subscribe or unsubscribe to topics.
 This is done by typing simple messages in the terminal (ex: ```get [topic]```).

+## Failing Circumstances

+### Exactly-once

+In a __put__ request, the following happens, sequentially:
+- A client sens a _PutMessage_, with the topic and message;
+- The server will, if necessary, create the topic and then place the message in it, replying to the client with a _PutReplyMessage_

+Since the topics and its messages are saved on non-volatile memory, thus, even with a server failure, no information will be lost, and, thus, ensure that as long as a previous subscriber calls the __get__ method enough times, it will get that message.

+In a __get__ request, the events are as followed:
+- A client sends a _GetMessage_, with the topic in which they want the message from;
+- If the client is subscribed to the topic, the server replies with a _TopicArticleMessage_.
+If it is not subscribed, it will send a _NotSubscribedMessage_.
+If the topic doesn't exist, it will reply with a _NonExistentTopicMessage_;
+- Should the client receive a _TopicArticleMessage_, it will then send an _GetMessageAckHandler_ to the server.
+Otherwise, it won't send anything else;
+- Finally, having sent a message before, the client will then receive an _AckMessage_ from the server.

+In the server, not only are the subscribers for each topic saved, but also the last message they have gotten from it, which will only be updated after a client acknowledges that it received a message from a topic.

+Since the last message the client received is saved and since the client acknowledges it when it receives one, meaning no re-transmits of the same message, we can ensure that the client won't receive the same message after having received it successfully before.

+However, there are a few rare circumstances where exactly-once would not be guaranteed:
+ - If the server crashes after receiving a _PutMessage_ and handling it, but before it sends a reply to the client, the client will then resend the request, thus resulting in a duplicate message in the server, which, for the client, will seem as if it will receive the same message twice in a row in eventual future __get__ requests.
+ - If a client crashes after receiving a message requested from the serve, but before acknowledging it to the server, the server won't have updated the last message read from the client and, thus, when the client sends another __get__ request, it will received the same message as before.

-### Race Condition (Better title?)
+### Race Condition

 Concurrency situations where a function's execution made sensible changes to date had to be run in a synchronous manner.
-This was implemented with the aid of the  'syncronized' java keyword in the function declaration.
+This was implemented with the aid of the  'synchronized' java keyword in the function declaration.
 This prevents methods that manipulate topic subscriptions or messages from being run multiple times simultaneously and enforces a synchronous execution, thus avoiding concurrency situations between clients and data inconsistency.

-## Failing Circumstances

-# Exactly-once on put

-In a __get__ request, the following happens, sequentially:
-- A client sends a _GetMessage_, with the topic in which they want the message from.
-- If the client is subscribed to the topic, the server replies with a _TopicArticleMessage_, if it is not subscribed, it will send a _NotSubscribedMessage_ and if the topic doesn't exist, it will reply with a _NonExistentTopicMessage_
-- Should the client received a _TopicArticleMessage_, it will then send an _GetMessageAckHandler_ to the server.
-Otherwise, it won't send anything else.
-- Finally, having sent a message before, the client will then receive an _AckMessage_ from the server.

-By having the client acknowledging that it received a message from a topic, it will ensure that the client won't be sent back the same message once again.

-# Exactly-once on get

-# Contingency plan
+### Contingency plan

 Whenever a new topic, message or subscriber is added to the system, the server saves that data on non-volatile storage.
 As such, were a server to crash, it wouldn't lose any previous data, aside from anything being currently handled.